ipeychev/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 download links that allow you to obtain a copy of a Liferay bundle or a `.war` package for installation on your application server of choice.

+With the release of Liferay Japanese Edition, Liferay's Japanese Localization Hook is now included in CE and EE version bundles.
+Since the hook was not completed until after the original release of Liferay 6.1.1 CE GA2 and 6.1.20 EE GA2, the original bundles do not have the hook.
+So we've made it available separately in Marketplace for download and installation.

 So what is a bundle anyway?
 A bundle is an open source application server with Liferay preinstalled.
 This is the most convenient way to install Liferay.
 Liferay is bundled with a number of open source application servers; all you